Conical geodesic bicombings on subsets of normed vector spaces: Introduction

-We do not know if Theorem~\ref{Thm:linearInterior} remains true if we drop the assumption of the normed vector space \((V, \norm{\cdot})\) having the property that its closed unit ball is the closed convex hull of its extreme points.
+We do not know if Theorem~\ref{Thm:linearInterior} remains true if we drop the assumption that the unit ball of \(V\) is the closed convex hull of its extreme points.
 But how common is this property?

-By invoking the Banach-Alaoğlu theorem and the Kreĭn-Mil’man theorem it is possible to show that the closed unit ball of a dual Banach space is the closed convex hull of its extreme points.
-Consequently, we obtain in particular that Theorem~\ref{Thm:linearInterior} is valid in every reflexive Banach space.
-Moreover, using a classification result, due to L. Nachbin, D. Goodner, and J. Kelley, cf. \cite{kelley1952banach}, and a result of D. Goodner, cf. \cite[Theorem 6.4]{goodner1950projections}, it is readily verified that Theorem~\ref{Thm:linearInterior} also holds for every injective Banach space.

-Note that the classical Mazur-Ulam Theorem is a direct consequence of Theorem~\ref{Thm:linearInterior}, as every isometric isomorphism between two normed vector spaces extends to an isometric isomorphism between their linear injective hulls, which by the above satisfy the assumptions of Theorem~\ref{Thm:linearInterior}.
+By an application of the theorems of Banach-Alaoğlu and Kreĭn-Mil’man, it follows that the unit ball of a dual Banach space is the closed convex hull of its extreme points.
+Moreover, using a classification result, due to Nachbin, Goodner, and Kelley, see \cite{kelley1952banach}, and a result of Goodner, see \cite[Theorem 6.4]{goodner1950projections}, it is readily verified that Theorem~\ref{Thm:linearInterior} also holds for every injective Banach space.
+We remark in passing that the classical Mazur-Ulam theorem is a direct consequence of Theorem~\ref{Thm:linearInterior}, as every isometry between two normed spaces extends to an isometry between their linear injective hulls, which are injective Banach spaces and by the above satisfy the assumptions of Theorem~\ref{Thm:linearInterior}.

-In \cite{miesch2015cartan}, the second named author generalized the classical Cartan-Hadamard Theorem to metric spaces that locally admit a consistent convex geodesic bicombing.
-With Theorem \ref{Thm:linearInterior} at hand, it is possible to use this generalized Cartan-Hadamard Theorem to obtain the following uniqueness result.
+In \cite{miesch2015cartan}, the second named author generalized the classical Cartan-Hadamard theorem to metric spaces that locally admit a consistent convex bicombing.
+With Theorem~\ref{Thm:linearInterior} at hand, it is possible to use this generalized Cartan-Hadamard theorem to obtain the following uniqueness result.